Skip to content

 [6] This detail is found in "Hopper Was at the Bat," New York Evening World, 15 August 1888.

-Cover Illustration by Otto Botticher or Boetticher, Lithographic firm Sarony, Major, & Knapp, Published by Goupil & Co.
+Cover Illustration by Captain Otto Boetticher of the 68th New York Volunteers, one of the POW's.
+Lithographic firm Sarony, Major, & Knapp, Published by Goupil & Co.
 1863 date drawn: mid 1862, published date: 1863, courtesy National Museum of American History, catalog # 60.3741.

-Drawn in 1862, the baseball game pictured in this print was played by Union soldiers at Salisbury Confederate Prison in North Carolina.
+Drawn from life on July 4, 1862, the baseball game pictured in this print was played by Union soldiers at Salisbury Confederate Prison in North Carolina.
 Between December 9, 1861 and February 17, 1865, the prison housed 10,000-15,000 Union prisoners of war and other assorted detainees.
+Thomas W. Gilbert notes in How Baseball Happened: The True Story Revealed, "Many, if not all, of the figures are portraits of actual individuals, including the Irish American hero Colonel Michael Corcoran, who is seated furthest to the right." (p.
+280)

 #CaseyattheBlog #BalladoftheRepublic @thorn_john @BaseballHX @TheLambsInc @BBHistoryDaily @PaineProffitt